How To Make A Card

 As with everything, there is a learning curve to making gift cards!

-In hindsight, I can still use this sketch by cutting and pasting it onto another card surface.
+In hindsight, I can still use this sketch by cutting and pasting it onto a new surface, or I can use it as a single tag with writing on the reverse.

 Drawing Of A Rose

-Next, I drew a rose but it wasn't the effect I was looking for and I kept drawing on more card squares until I was satisfied with the result.
+Next, I drew a rose but it wasn't the effect I was looking for so I kept experimenting until I was satisfied with the result.

 There has to be some thickness to the watercolor pencil so when the water is applied inside the outline, it can grab the color and run haphazardly into the petals of the flower.